naresh5033/Journal-Materials/PLC.md

 - we can do automation for em, the tc provides bindings for various prog langs, (so we can do the automation in various prog langs)
 - for this Automation we need Visual Studio(DTE) and the tc automation interface.
+- in our vs (Dte) once we create the project(just a simple console app), we can select the dependency and add com references, and select the beckhoff tc xae base lib
+- then we ve to add the reference, (we ve to add the dte) we can use the nugget package mgr to add the **envDTE**, and ndesk option (parser)
+- for the code he mostly took from that parser lib.
+- we will use this client to connect with the ams net id (if the ams is not provided then we can use the local /vm id to connect)
+- for the automation interface part we can find the doc(example) in the beckhoff site.